-The Companies are committed to protecting the privacy and security of your personal information.
+The Company is committed to protecting the privacy and security of your personal information.

 This privacy notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the General Data Protection Regulation (GDPR).

 It applies to all employees, workers and contractors.